AlexDavisIII/Project-Fun/README.md

 In order for this application to run properly:

 - Install nodejs and npm.
 Make sure they are updated them if you already have them installed.
+- Run "npm install express"
-- Run "npm install express".
+- Run "npm install cors"
 - Run "npm start"
 - If application was started before running "npm start", refresh the application.